semaver/core-stack/docs/media/README-1.md

 ```
 It is important to note that when decorators are added/removed dynamically, the Reflector has to be refreshed.
 There are two approaches to do that.

 1. Set the `autoSync` parameter to true when the Reflector is created.
-It will make the Reflector to update each time when the Reflector API is called, so it will help to keep the Reflector always up-to-date automatically.
+It will make the Reflector to update each time when the Reflector API is called, so it will help to keep the Reflector always up to date automatically.
 The default value of `autoSync` is false: the Reflector does not update automatically.
 ```ts
 const reflector: Reflector<MyClass> = Reflector.from(MyClass, true); //autoSync is true, the Reflector will be updated automatically
 ```